 Lemma 33.
-Let $T = \bigcup{i=1}^{n} S_i$ be a grid tentacle of a series of strips $(S_i){i=1,...,n}$ for $n \in \mathbb{N}$ with $S_i = R{x_i y_i}^{a_i b_i}$.
+Let $T = \bigcup{i=1}^{n} S_i$ be a grid tentacle of a series of strips $(S_i){i=1,\dots,n}$ for $n \in \mathbb{N}$ with $S_i = R{x_i y_i}^{a_i b_i}$.
 There exists a Hamiltonian path from $s \in V{a_1 b_1}$ to $t \in V{x_n y_n}$ in the Chimera tentacle C(T), if s and t have different parity.

 Proof.
 The necessity of the parity condition follows the same arguments as given in the proof of Lemma 32.
-We still need to proof the existence of a Hamiltonian path in this case.
+We still need to prove the existence of a Hamiltonian path.
 Analogously to the proof of Lemma 29, we provide one sufficient set of components which can be assembled to a Hamiltonian path.
 Those components are derived from the paths in the single strips as shown in Lemma 32, which can easily be combined to form a Hamiltonian path through the whole Chimera tentacle.

-We explain the concept using the underlying rectangular tentacle as illustrated in Figure 15(a).
+We explain the concept using the underlying rectangular tentacle as illustrated in Fig. 15a.
 Assume the starting vertex s lies in a partition that is oriented orthogonally to the starting strip S_1 .
 Then, we can use a simple snake path through the first strip, like in the proof of Lemma 32, finishing in one of the two 'end points'.
 When crossing over to the next strip, we have two cases: Either the next strip is attached to the side of the strip where the snake path ends or it is attached to the other side.

 In the first case, the path can be extended along the edge that both strips share back to the already covered other starting point of the next strip.
 By this, an inner corner is formed and the snake path can continue in the next strip.
-This is shown in Figure 15(a)

-Figure 15: Hamiltonian path construction in the Chimera tentacle example in the left corner.
-In the latter case, we can use the additional loop as explained in the proof of Lemma 32 to move to the other side of the strip and continue from there forming an outer corner like in Figure 15(a) on the right.
+This is shown in Fig. 15a in the left corner.
+In the latter case, we can use the additional loop as explained in the proof of Lemma 32 to move to the other side of the strip and continue from there.
+This forms an outer corner, like in Fig. 15a on the right at the transition from S_2 to S_3 .